WolfDWyc/ChessMaker/docs/guide/concepts/base-game.md

 It's important to understand is that even though the board contains a turn iterator, it (or the Game itself) doesn't actually manage a game loop - it leaves that to any client.

-A board contains a 2D list of squares - these squares can be Non (e.g. holes) to create non-rectangular boards.
+A board contains a 2D list of squares - these squares can be None (e.g. holes) to create non-rectangular boards.
 When a square in the board changes (Not to confuse with when a piece changes) the board can publish `BeforeRemoveSquareEvent`, `AfterRemoveSquareEvent`, `BeforeAddSquareEvent` and `AfterAddSquareEvent`.